Aram-Lin/Mischief-Draw-All-version/README.md

+# Mischief
+Project to host the Mischief binaries and codes.
+Purpose is to reverse engineer the Mischief project for education purposes.

 # Mischief-Draw-All-version
 This is from a set of graphics software.
 Mischief has stopped development and the official website has stopped operating.
 I will share the version I find as best I can.